 Work Track members discussed areas where they felt the program worked well for applicants and other stakeholders.
 In particular, several Work Track members pointed to the delegation of city names that continue to operate from the 2012 New gTLD round as success stories.
 Examples referenced by Work Track members included .tokyo, .london, .paris, .berlin, .amsterdam, .nyc, .hamburg, .koeln, .boston, .vegas, .moscow, .wien, .miami, .istanbul, .sydney, and .quebec.
 One Work Track members stated that the delegation and operation of these TLDs had positive effects on geographical, cultural and linguistic diversity of the TLD space.

 In addition, some Work Track members expressed that they had positive experiences with the requirements included in the 2012 Applicant Guidebook.
 For example, a Work Track member involved with the application for .Berlin indicated that the system of government support/non-objection worked well for the applicant.
 A Work Track member involved in the application for .london and the Wales domain shared some positive aspects of the support/non-objection mechanism, for example the fact that the process ensured that there was only a single applicant for these two TLDs.
 Following the initial work required to obtain the letters, subsequent delegations steps progressed relatively smoothly for these TLDs.
 Some Work Track members also expressed that governments had positive experiences with the support/non-objection mechanism.
 This mechanism is discussed in greater depth later in this section.

+1.3 Process Review

+In order to ensure that all members have a common understanding of process elements that were part of the 2012 round, the Work Track went through an exercise of reviewing and validating a draft map outlining the 2012 process.
+The process map included five elements:

+Submitting Application

+Geographic Names Review

+Objections Mechanisms

+String Contention

+Contractual Elements

+The map is available here.
+The Work Track began to discuss if there might be future opportunities to improve or more effectively leverage elements of the process.
+Members expressed different opinions about whether the focus of future treatment should be on preventative mechanisms or curative mechanisms, while noting that the two are not mutually exclusive.
+More information about these different perspectives is included in section 3 “Intended Use” and section 4.2 “Role of National and Local Governments.”

+A Work Track member supported the idea that a possible avenue of future work is to list the full range of protections and mechanisms available, both existing and hypothetical, for each of the five elements to get a better understanding of which combination will be most appropriate in the future and how to strike the right balance between these elements.

 2. OVERARCHING ISSUES